-- Students in socially distanced groups (pods) and masked (with mask breaks) with their teachers for ½ day, then flipped and lunch, one special, a recess or downtime, work in support of the other half of the day’s teaching for ½ day with a supervising adult.
+- Students in socially distanced groups (pods) and masked (with mask breaks) with their teachers for core subjects during the first ½ of the day.
+For the second ½ of the day, these students remain in their classroom and receive lunch, one special, a recess or downtime, work in support of the other half of the day’s teaching for ½ day, with a supervising adult.

 - Students eat lunch in the classroom.

 - Teachers have 45 min of planning time each day.